Log in

 Harvest graywater to provide a reliable supply of water year round.

-Harvest air conditioning condensate to help support edible trees, especially during hot, humid months.
+Harvest condensate water to help support edible trees, especially during hot, humid months.

-Develop Your Water Resources Strategy to make full use of free on-site water supplies and any additional supplies you will need to support edible trees as they grow to maturity.
+Develop your water resources strategy to make full use of a range of harvested water supplies and any additional supplies you will need to support edible trees as they grow to maturity.

 LEAF is under the fiduciary stewardship of the Arizona Community Tree Council, a 501(c)3 non-profit organization.